chef/automate/components/docs-chef-io/content/automate/ha_performance_benchmarks.md

 ### Depsolver workers

 With `splay` intervals, you may find insufficient Cookbook depsolver works available to handle all of the requests.
 Increasing the number of workers will improve the number of requests the cluster can take at once without having them wait in the queue.
 Suppose there are many older cookbook versions or complex cookbook version dependencies.
 In that case, it may be necessary to increase the timeout to allow the workers more time to finish the required calculations.

+To apply these changes to the cluster follow the [Automate HA Configuration](/automate/ha_config/) instructions.

 {{< note >}}The `pool_init_size` should never be more than the number of CPU cores on the system.{{< /note >}}